The Oops That Proves SEO Basics Still Matter (or the Upshot of Canonicalization Errors)

 With no obvious culprit, the SEO team began an audit of the technical basics.

-The test required two versions of each page and each pair had a canonical tag that referenced each other.
+The test required two versions of each page, but each cloned page had two canonical tags: One that referenced the original, and one that referenced itself.

-If that’s still confusing, imagine each page pointed to the other like the Spider-Man meme.
+If that’s still confusing, imagine the tags pointing at each other like the Spider-Man meme.

 Illustration of self-referencing canonical tags via Spider-Man